Multimodal Learning Without Labeled Multimodal Data: Guarantees and Applications: Abstract

 \section{Abstract}

-In many machine learning systems that jointly learn from multiple modalities, a core research question is to understand the nature of \textit{multimodal interactions}: the emergence of new task-relevant information during learning from both modalities that was not present in either alone.
+In many machine learning systems that jointly learn from multiple modalities, a core research question is to understand the nature of \textit{multimodal interactions}: how modalities combine to provide new task-relevant information that was not present in either alone.
 We study this challenge of interaction quantification in a semi-supervised setting with only labeled unimodal data and naturally co-occurring multimodal data (e.g., unlabeled images and captions, video and corresponding audio) but when labeling them is time-consuming.
-Using a precise information-theoretic definition of interactions, our key contributions are the derivations of lower and upper bounds to quantify the amount of multimodal interactions in this semi-supervised setting.
-We propose two lower bounds based on the amount of \textit{shared information} between modalities and the \textit{disagreement} between separately trained unimodal classifiers, and derive an upper bound through connections to approximate algorithms for \textit{min-entropy couplings}.
+Using a precise information-theoretic definition of interactions, our key contribution is the derivation of lower and upper bounds to quantify the amount of multimodal interactions in this semi-supervised setting.
+We propose two lower bounds: one based on the \textit{shared information} between modalities and the other based on \textit{disagreement} between separately trained unimodal classifiers, and derive an upper bound through connections to approximate algorithms for \textit{min-entropy couplings}.
 We validate these estimated bounds and show how they accurately track true interactions.
-Finally, two semi-supervised multimodal applications are explored based on these theoretical results: (1) analyzing the relationship between multimodal performance and estimated interactions, and (2) self-supervised learning that embraces \textit{disagreement} between modalities beyond agreement as is typically done.
+Finally, we show how these theoretical results can be used to estimate multimodal model performance, guide data collection, and select appropriate multimodal models for various tasks.